lossanna/RestoreNet/data/raw/README_rawdata.md

 `01a_output-species2_subplot-lifeform-info.csv`
 - List of codes and accompanying lifeform information based on the `subplot` data, where a code and the functional type was recorded.

-`01a_output-species2_xlsx_lifeform-na.csv`
+`01a_output-species3_xlsx_lifeform-na.csv`
 - List of species without lifeform information.
-Subset of codes is taken only codes from the `master-species_native.xlsx`.
+Subset of codes is taken only codes from the `from-Master-species-list-with-native-status_LO.xlsx`.
  	- Lifeform information would have come from `AllSubplotData` tab from `Master.xlsx`.

-`01a_output-species3_xlsx_native-lifeform.csv`
+`01a_output-species4_xlsx_native-lifeform.csv`
-- List of unique species codes (although there are some duplicates when there are conflicting lifeforms or names for the same code).
+- List of unique species codes (although there are some duplicates when there are conflicting names for the same code).

-`01a_output-species4.1_location-dependent.csv`
+`01a_output-species5.1_location-dependent.csv`
 - List of codes for location-dependent species in subplot data.
 Site, Duration, and Lifeform information is filled out for the second part of the list, which came from codes missing from the `master-species_native.xlsx` list, and had been manually input into `01a_edited-species1_subplot-codes-missing_native-duration-lifeform.csv`.
 - Site, Duration, and Lifeform information is not yet entered for codes that were included in the `master-species_native.xlsx` list.
 - Output written directly from R and edited in a new file, in combination with `01a_output-species4.2.csv`.

-`01a_output-species4.2_location-dependent_xlsx_sites`
+`01a_output-species5.2_location-dependent_xlsx_sites`
 - List of codes from the `master-species_native.xlsx` list, with their Site and Region information.
 - Output written directly from R and edited in a new file, in combination with `01a_output-species4.1.csv`.

-`01a_output-species5_codes-missing-2x2plot.csv`
+`01a_output-species6_codes-missing-2x2plot.csv`
 - List of codes that were in the `2x2` data, but not yet in the species lists for the subplot data, which have already been generated/have species info associated with them.
 - Most of the codes are unknowns or descriptions.

-`-1a_output-species6_subplot-2x2-conflicting-species-info.csv`
+`-1a_output-species7_subplot-2x2-conflicting-species-info.csv`
 - List of codes/species with conflicting information between `subplot` and `2x2` data.
 Columns from both are placed next to each other for easy comparison.

-`01a_output-species7_2x2-codes_need-duplicate-rows.csv`
+`01a_output-species_2x2-codes_need-duplicate-rows.csv`
 - List of codes from `2x2` data that need duplicate rows because a single original code mentions multiple species; hence, the same code will need multiple rows to describe all the information.
 All duplicate rows needed are included in this table.
-- Codes from `01b_edited-species5_codes-missing-2x2plot.csv` that did not need duplicate rows were added to comprehensive location-dependent/location-independent species lists that include `subplot` and `2x2` codes:
+- Codes from `01b_edited-species6_codes-missing-2x2plot.csv` that did not need duplicate rows were added to comprehensive location-dependent/location-independent species lists that include `subplot` and `2x2` codes:
 	+ `data/cleaned/species-list_location-dependent_clean.csv`
 	+ `data/cleaned/species-list_location-independent_clean.csv`
 - Codes that need duplicate rows must be dealt with separate in the `2x2` data and species information cannot be added with just a `left_join()`.
 - There is no "edited" version of this file.

 `01a_output-species8_location-independent-final-check.csv`
 - Final manual check of codes for location-independent species list.
+Changed values are highlighted and explained in comment.

-`01a_output-species8_location-independent-final-check.csv`
+`01a_output-species9_location-dependent-final-check.csv`
 - Final manual check of codes for location-dependent species list.
+Changed values are highlighted and explained in comment.